owolfhu1/availity-assessment/README.md

    - Article: https://www.wsj.com/articles/overwhelmed-by-covid-19-patients-alaskas-doctors-make-life-and-death-decisions-11633253401

-3. Availity provides a platform for healthcare professionals to find digital products and services, manage healthcare translations and patent data.
+3. Availity provides a platform for healthcare professionals to find digital products and services, manage healthcare transactions and patent data.

 4. In the file `question-four.js` you will find a function called parenthesesChecker which takes a string of code and returns true/false if the string contains valid parentheses.
 There is also some test data/logic that will run if you run the file.

-5.
+5. In the directory `question-five` you will find a simple react application with a provider registration form as well as an output of registered providers.

 6. In the file `QuestionSix.java` you will find logic to scan a csv file and output a new file for insurance companies.